Home

 send email

 Jim Buckley obtained an upper 2:1 Honours, BSc degree in Biochemistry from the University of Galway in 1989.
 In 1994 he was awarded an MSc degree in Computer Science from the University of Limerick and he followed this with a PhD in Computer Science from the same University in 2002.
-He currently works as an associate professor in the Computer Science and Information Systems Department at the University of Limerick, Ireland.
+He currently works as a Professor in the Computer Science and Information Systems Department at the University of Limerick, Ireland.

-As can be seen from the above, Dr. Buckley's research work is underpinned by close collaboration with industry, in line with the University’s strategic goal of being industry-led.
-He has worked with/continues to work with companies as diverse as IBM, Fidelity, Information Mosaic, ACI Ireland, QAD Ireland, Wood Group Kenny and the HSE.
-In these collaborations, problems are identified through consultation with the industrial partners and solutions are derived from both academic reviews and observation of practice.
-The resultant solutions are then trialed in industry, leading to further design refinements and renewed empirical trials.
+As can be seen from the above, Dr. Buckley's research work is moving towards AI-supported software engineering and the engineering of AI systems.
+It is underpinned by close collaboration with industry, in line with the University’s strategic goal of being industry-led: He has worked with/continues to work with companies as diverse as IBM, Fidelity, Information Mosaic, ACI Ireland, QAD Ireland, Wood Group Kenny, Huawei, Horizon Fintech and the HSE.
+In these collaborations, problems are identified through consultation with the partners and solutions are derived from both academic reviews and observation of practice.
+The resultant solutions are then trialled in industry, leading to further design refinements and renewed empirical trials.

 If you have any software evolution issues in your company that you would like to discuss, we would be more than happy to hear from you at jim.buckley@Lero.ie.